No products in the cart.

 survivors sharing their stroke recovery stories

-To inspire you to stay positive and continue to work hard on rehabilitation after stroke, this article will share 7 stroke recovery stories from the family right here at Flint Rehab.
+Stroke recovery stories can inspire you to stay positive and continue to work hard on rehabilitation.
+This article will share 7 stroke recovery stories from the family right here at Flint Rehab.

 7 Motivating Stroke Recovery Stories

 Everyone has a unique stroke recovery story.
-And while everyone follows a unique journey, it can be inspiring and comforting to see how others overcame their unique obstacles.
+And while each journey is unique; it can be inspiring and comforting to see how others overcame their obstacles.

 Here are seven of our favorite stroke recovery stories: